 Secretary of the Board

-Rebecca has extensive child care experience and has been working at an outpatient pediatric occupational therapy clinic in Philadelphia for several years.
+Rebecca is a occupational therapist, with a focus on pediatrics.
+She has extensive child care experience and has been working at an outpatient pediatric occupational therapy clinic in Philadelphia for several years.

 Through her past work experience and her education, Rebecca has gained an extensive knowledge of child development and believes strongly in the importance of play for healthy physical, psychological and social-emotional development.